joeyklee/broc-cli-geo/markdown/04_advanced_feature_extraction.md

 ...
 ```

-When doing advanced filtering, it helps to hide the POLYGON line from the result and page gradually through the output.
+When doing advanced filtering, it can help to hide the POLYGON line from the result and page gradually through the output.
 You can do this by piping the output through [`grep`](https://en.wikipedia.org/wiki/Grep) and [`less`](https://en.wikipedia.org/wiki/Less_(Unix)):

 ```
-ogrinfo data/ne_10m_admin_0_countries.shp -q \
+ogrinfo countries/ne_10m_admin_0_countries.shp -q \
   -sql "SELECT * FROM ne_10m_admin_0_countries" \
   | grep -v POLYGON | less
 ```

 Here, `grep -v` means 'hide lines that match the filter'.
+You can exit the paging view by pressing `q`.

 Here are some other queries you can try that should help you see some of the power of SQL: